MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-multimodal.md

 # zone_pivot_groups: programming-languages-content-safety
 ---

-# Quickstart: Analyze multimodal content (Preview)
+# Quickstart: Analyze multimodal content (preview)

 The Multimodal API analyzes materials containing both image content and text content to help make applications and services safer from harmful user-generated or AI-generated content.
 Analyzing an image and its associated text content together can preserve context and provide a more comprehensive understanding of the content.